paramaggarwal/blog/content/selling-shampoo-online-is-hard/index.md

 ---
-title: "Selling Shampoo Online is Hard"
+title: 'Selling Shampoo Online is Hard'
-description: "Now, we have to agree that the first method is less convenient and the second method is more convenient in terms of thinking of a product and letting the world know you wish to buy it.
-Unfortunately…"
+description: 'Now, we have to agree that the first method is less convenient and the second method is more convenient in terms of thinking of a product and letting the world know you wish to buy it.
+Unfortunately…'
-date: "2016-02-19T16:40:01.500Z"
+date: '2016-02-19T16:40:01.500Z'
 categories:
   - Ecommerce
   - Design Thinking